-American political discussions violate many rules of logic and debate, but one of the most outrageous, easiest to spot, and hardest to parry is the Straw Man argument.
+American political discussions violate many rules of logic and debate.
+One of the most outrageous, easiest to spot, and hardest to parry is the Straw Man argument.

-One side proposes further gun laws such as age restrictions or limits on certain weapons, their opponents counter with “They just want to take away your guns.”
-When the other side proposes permitting trained, licensed school employees to carry weapons for self-defense, the first says they just want to turn all teachers into armed guards.
+One side proposes further gun laws such as age restrictions or limits on certain weapons.
+Their opponents counter with “They just want to take away your guns.”
+The other side proposes trained, licensed school employees who carry weapons for self-defense.
+Opponents say they just want to turn all teachers into armed guards.

 Neither is entirely true, but a full explanation requires detail, nuance, and give-and-take.
 In a world of oversimplification and lack of attention to detail, the Straw Man will be back next time.